-Osteopathic Manipulative Medicine (OMM) is incorporated into the training of all osteopathic physicians.
-With OMM, Doctors of Osteopathic Medicine (D.O.) use their hands to diagnose injury, illness, and to encourage the body’s natural ability to heal itself.
+The Osteopathic Manipulative Medicine (OMM) Labs are located on the fourth floor opposite to the Anatomy Lab.
+Each lab is nearly 5,000-square-feet and is incorporated into the training of all osteopathic physicians.
+OMM is a pivotal component to the LUCOM curriculum as Doctors of Osteopathic Medicine (D.O.) use their hands to diagnose injury, illness, and to encourage the body’s natural ability to heal itself through manipulation.

 Each lab comfortably accommodates over 80 student-doctors per session and is designed to hold over 40 OMM tables.
 Natural light is provided from large exterior windows thus allowing the student-doctors a more comfortable learning environment for the “hands-on” OMM curriculum.

 The OMM Labs also includes industry-standard adjustable tables designed to accommodate individual student-doctor needs.
 High definition video monitors are featured throughout the lab allowing student-doctors to view anatomic motions and manipulation demonstrations.
 The instructional teaching station has both fixed and portable high definition cameras allowing optimal viewing of techniques with quality recordings for future review.